A Beginner’s Guide: Proxies and NAT Technologies Explained

 So, instead of accessing the website directly, you can use a proxy as an intermediary to complete all your actions.
 The proxy server will evaluate the request and perform all the required transactions.

 Core functions of proxies

 Proxies have plenty of functions, but some of the most important are the following:

 Not only can you track how much time your employees spend online and which websites they visit, but you can also deny access to specific sites with the help of a proxy.

 - Access to blocked resources

 Proxy servers allow their users to go around certain restrictions and access the content they wouldn’t be able to otherwise.
-If the content is geo-restricted and you can’t access it from your country, a proxy server can mask your IP and allow you to view the content nonetheless.
+For instance, if you are a Pokémon Go lover but the content is geo-restricted and you can’t access it from your country, reliable proxies for Pokémon Go can mask your IP and allow you to view the content nonetheless.